LKarrie/console-yhwj/README.md

 ---

 Usage
-> docker pull lkarrie/ks-console-yhwj:3.3.1.4
+> docker pull lkarrie/ks-console-yhwj:3.3.1.8

 Added some features based on official version 3.3.1 to support private libraries (Harbor)
-1. The ability to quickly replace Harbor images for workloads (similar to Rancher)
+1. The ability to quickly replace Harbor images for workloads
+2. Added section removed Docker Hub Image search support
-2. Automatically search for Harbor images including tags (maximum of 5)
+3. Automatically search for Harbor images including tags (maximum of 5)
+4. Ignore certificate errors and automatically retry
+5. Adjust the default Harbor repository name from 3 characters to 2

 Todo
 1. Asyn search for Harbor images